 You may not have $100,000 for a business makeover down to the studs, but the need is still there to present a new and fresh environment for your customers to explore and discover items they may not have come in looking for.

-While I am a motivational speaker, sales trainer - both in-person and virtual - my consulting business has led me to do business makeovers for all sorts of businesses and various degrees of involvement.
+While I am a motivational speaker and sales trainer - both in-person and virtual - my consulting business has led me to do business makeovers for all sorts of businesses and various degrees of involvement.
 Maybe you could use one as well.

-As this business makeover challenge shows, it doesn’t matter what you sell as long as you create a great vision, have the dedication to see it through, and begin the process by knowing your customer.
+As this business makeover challenge shows, it doesn’t matter what you sell if you create a great vision, have the dedication to see it through, and begin the process by knowing your customer.